rupeshmore/toap/README.md

 # Toap (तोप)

-Toap (तोप) literary means artillery in Hindi.
+Toap (तोप) means artillery in Hindi.

-This node app to record http(s) scripts for [Artillery.io](https://artillery.io/) in JSON format.
+This app records http(s) traffic for a website and converts them to [Artillery.io](https://artillery.io/) load test scripts.

-Artillery.io is a new load testing tool based on node.js
+[Artillery.io](https://artillery.io/) is a new load testing tool based on node.js

-## Get Started
+## Getting Started
 1. Install Node.js

-2. Clone the repo
+2. Clone or Download the repo
 ```sh
   git clone https://github.com/rupeshmore/toap
 ```